crsl4/computingtools/pages/notes0913.md

 - email me if you want to be added to the course mailing list (auditors)
+- starting next Thursday (9/15), we will meet in
+  133 [SMI](http://map.wisc.edu/s/dc3243ls), in which it's easier to move chairs & tables arounds, and tables are larger.
+- do things on your own laptop: watching the screen is insufficient to get good at this

 ## intro to the shell (con't)